DIY Floral Mobile for Nursery

 DIY Floral Mobile Tutorial Pin

-To get it to hang at the right height, simply use string or fishing line for a less visible look, or another piece of ribbon.
+To get it to hang at the right height, simply use string or a piece of fishing line for a less visible look, or another piece of hanging ribbon.

 DIY floral mobile for nurseryPin